 In those days the optimum treatment for Hepatitis Genotype 3 was 24 weeks of Sofosbuvir + Ribavirin.
 It was before generic Daclatasvir became available in India.

 The Global distribution of Hepatitis C genotype 3 is interesting.
-In most western countries such as the USA and Europe G3 makes up about 25% of all Hep C infections but in South East Asia G3 is the predominant genotype of Hepatitis C and causes huge problems amongst a population that can ill afford the cost of treatment, even generic treatment.
+In most western countries such as the USA and Europe Hep C Genotype 3 makes up about 25% of all Hep C infections but in South East Asia G3 is the predominant genotype of Hepatitis C and causes huge problems amongst a population that can ill afford the cost of treatment, even generic treatment.

-However in countries that could afford the Sofosbuvir + Daclatasvir treatment doctors began recommending 12 weeks of Sofosbuvir + Daclatasvir to treat genotype 3.
+However in 2015, in countries that could afford the Sofosbuvir + Daclatasvir treatment, doctors began recommending 12 weeks of Sofosbuvir + Daclatasvir to treat genotype 3.

-Of course the problem was that 12 weeks of Sofosbuvir cost US$84,000 and 12 weeks of Daclatasvir cost US$54,000, making a 12 week treatment with Sofosbuvir + Daclatasvir cost around US$140,000: so the treatment was out of reach for all but the wealthiest patients.
+Of course the problem was that in Western countries a 12 weeks of Sofosbuvir cost US$84,000 and 12 weeks of Daclatasvir cost US$54,000, making a 12 week treatment with Sofosbuvir + Daclatasvir cost around US$140,000: so the treatment was out of reach for all but the wealthiest patients.
 Even wealthy countries could not afford to have the price on the national health services.

-In other words about 1 in four people with Hep C genotype 3 doing 12 weeks treatment with Sofosbuvir + Daclatasvir was relapsing after the completion of treatment.
+In other words about 1 in 10 people with Hep C genotype 3 doing 12 weeks treatment with Sofosbuvir + Daclatasvir was relapsing after the completion of treatment.

 There was a lot of talk about this and it was not long before doctors began to prescribe 24 weeks treatment with Sof + Dac for G3.

-This certainly lifted the cure rates but not by a huge amount; 24 weeks treatment with Sof + Dac was still only giving a cure rate of 90% or less for G3.
+This certainly lifted the cure rates and it was found that 24 weeks treatment with Sof + Dac was giving a cure rate of better than 98% for G3.

 Then along came Epclusa, which is Sofosbuvir 400 mg + Velpatasvir 100 mg.